 By Sonia Corrêa

-Searching for works of art that would reflect the dystopian state of world affairs in January 2017, I recalled walking over the (already filled) crack wide opened by Doris Salcedo, in 2007, on the ground floor of the Turbine Hall of the Tate Modern to created Shibboleth.
+Searching for works of art that would reflect the dystopian state of world affairs in January 2017, I recalled walking over the (already filled) crack wide opened by Doris Salcedo, in 2007, on the ground floor of the Turbine Hall of the Tate Modern to create Shibboleth.
 Every time I crossed the hall I avoided stepping on the crack because it felt like inflicting pain on a barely healed scar.
-I had seen few Salcedo’s works before but had never heard of Shibboleth.
+I had seen few Salcedo’s works before, but had never heard of Shibboleth.

 ‘a word used as a test for detecting people from another district or country by their pronunciation; a word or a sound very difficult for foreigners to pronounce correctly’.
 The Old Testament relates that the Ephraimites were trying to cross the river Jordan when they were caught by their sworn enemies the Gileadites, who forced them all to say the word “shibboleth”.
 Since the unfortunate Ephraimites’ dialect did not include the sound “sh”, this allowed the Gileadites to identify and slaughter large numbers of Ephraimites.
 So a shibboleth is “a token of power: the power to judge and kill (from a Jon Henley’s article)